PyCQA/bandit/README.md

    an instance of the context class you can query for information about the current element being examined.
 You can also get the raw AST node for more advanced use cases.
 Please see the context.py file for more.
+ - Extend your Bandit configuration file as needed to support your new test.
  - Execute Bandit against the test file you defined in examples/ and ensure that it detects the vulnerability.
 Consider variations on how this vulnerability might present itself and extend the example file and the test